jacobhtkh/shopping-cart-exercise/README.md

 Make sure you have [Node](https://nodejs.org/en/) and [npm](https://nodejs.org/en/) installed.

-Install the typescript and ts-node npm packages to compile and run the Typescript files:
+Install the typescript and ts-node npm packages to compile and run the Typescript files.

 ```bash
 npm install -g typescript ts-node
 ```

-Check for successful typescript module install by running the command and seeing the options without an error:
+Check for successful typescript module install by running the command and seeing the options without an error.

 ```bash
 tsc —help